SimonMaracine/brick-breaker/engine/README.md

 ## Features

 This engine, at its current state, is very limited and it doesn't provide a lot of features.
 It can't even compare to top engines like `Godot`, `Unity` or `Unreal Engine`.
-And even though it doesn't have a way to dynamically develop scenes (through some sort of GUI, by altering them in real time), it is enough to be a small and feature-lacking **core** of a game engine.
+But even though it doesn't have a way to dynamically develop scenes (through some sort of GUI, by altering them in real time), it is enough to be considered a small and feature-lacking **core** of a game engine.
 That is, additional features can be easily added to it, or GUI implemented on top of it.

 ### Present features